 You can take a bus from the airport, but it’s a 10-15 walk from that bus stop to the DCU Glasnevin Campus.
 The 16 or 41 bus from the airport stops directly at the St Patrick’s and All Hallows Campuses.
 You’ll need €2-€4 in coins to pay for the bus and no change is given.

 Students staying for two semesters or more must open an Irish bank account.
 It’s best to do this during your first two weeks in Ireland as you may need it for some immigration processes.
 You may also have to pay your rent from an Irish bank account.
-Once you have an Irish bank account, you can bank online.
+Online banking is available.

-You can go to any bank branch to open your account, which you must do in person.
-There is a branch of AIB in Santry, and branches of Bank of Ireland and Permanent TSB in Drumcondra.
-You’ll need to bring your passport, your DCU ID card and an International Student Confirmation letter from DCU.
+You can go to any bank branch to open your account, or apply online.
+You will need to provide your passport, your DCU ID card and an International Student Confirmation letter from DCU.
 Request your letter here.

 It is not necessary to register with the immigration authorities.